March 27, 2025

 Tips & Tricks

-Unlimited data plans seem to be getting all the attention these days, but the truth is, not everyone needs an unlimited data plan.
-In fact, some people may not need one at all.
-According to OpenSignal, most mobile on-screen time is spent on Wi-Fi (77-88%) rather than on mobile data, so it’s fair to say that if you’re connected to Wi-Fi most of the time anyway – even when away from home – why pay for a data plan you don’t need?
+Unlimited data plans seem to get all the attention these days, but the truth is, not everyone needs unlimited data.
+In fact, some people may not need a data plan at all.
+According to OpenSignal, most mobile on-screen time is spent on Wi-Fi (77%-88%) rather than on mobile data.
+So if you’re connected to Wi-Fi most of the time anyway – even when away from home – why pay for a data plan you don’t need?

-It’s important to distinguish that you would still need access to your phone number for calling and texting, in which case, you’d be looking for a talk & text only plan.
-You’d be surprised at how much harder those plans are to find, so we compiled a list of the best ones, giving you a clear comparison between the different features and prices.
+You do still need access to your phone number for calling and texting, which means you’d be looking for a talk & text only plan.
+You’d be surprised at how hard those plans are to find, so we compiled a list of the best ones, giving you a clear comparison between the different features and prices.

 STOP!
 Paying for phone service